-Theories of General Relativity and Quantum Mechanics (QM) obviously do not work on all scales, are mutually incompatible, and do not provide a complete understanding of reality.
+Theories of General Relativity and Quantum Mechanics (QM) obviously do not work on all scales, are mutually incompatible, and thus cannot provide a complete understanding of reality.

 Reliance on these theories and corresponding frameworks in scientific methodology and interpretation of results can thus introduce bias, even though the methodology itself is rigorous.